 Terry Arnold, founder of the IBC Network Foundation (and IBC survivor), notes via email that their challenges include “educating that there is more that one type of breast cancer – not all breast cancers have a lump or early detection.
 Also, funds are needed for more than education and awareness – we need funds for research as well.”

 The IBC Network Foundation raises those funds with their particularly unique and fun annual event, the Hunt For Hope.
-The fundraising portion of this scavenger hunt is powered by the FirstGiving platform, allowing donations to participants and teams who gather to complete the scavenger hunt’s tasks.
+The fundraising portion of this scavenger hunt is powered by our peer-to-peer fundraising platform, allowing donations to participants and teams who gather to complete the scavenger hunt’s tasks.

 “We had goals for our annual events to each raise more than the year prior, and each year we have been successful,” Arnold says.
 “We also have a goal to add an event in a new state each year.
-That has been easy to do with the help of FirstGiving.”
+That has been easy to do with FirstGiving.”

 However, the end goal isn’t just to measure how successful the fundraising was – it’s also to provide an entertaining experience for everyone taking part.
 Arnold reiterates: “Since we are a charity focused on fundraising for research, the bottom line of dollars raised is a great indicator of the success of event.
 However, we measure our success in more than just dollars.
 We ask if our guests enjoyed the event coupled with the online campaign.
 Is it something they would want to attend again next year?